 Doing 500 of almost anything is quite an investment of thought and aggravation.
-Since there is no financial remuneration for the effort (my son did used to get paid to produce copy for websites, and some blogs do have advertising… but these do not pertain for me).
+Since there is no financial remuneration for the effort.
 Is it really worthwhile doing? .

 2. Financially, the answer is NO. I don’t do advertisements and don’t do “donations” and the like.
 Some do, and that is okay, I am sure.
 My son used to earn money by researching and writing copy for websites (and people have offered to sell those same services to me).
 It’s just not for me.

 But there are reasons that are valid for me, at least.